 After gift aid sources have been applied, then additional awards are packaged from self-help types of aid (employment and loans).
-Student employment is considered if the student requests work on the DBU Supplemental Application for Financial Aid or on the FAFSA, and if the student has adequate need, and funds are available.
+Student employment is considered if the student requests work on the DBU Supplemental Application for Financial Aid has adequate need, has secured a job, and funds are available.
 When eligibility for all other funds has been exhausted, loans are offered to fill the remaining need and cost of attendance.